Updated December 2021

 This Birmingham-based group was previously known as "The Sorcerers" and are significant as being the first band to feature the famous and influential rock drummer Cozy Powell.
 The top photo (taken in Sutton Park) shows from left to right; Roy Black, Chris Moore, Ken Price, Cozy Powell, and Pete Ball.

 The band was formed in the mid 1960s with a line-up of singer Ken Aston from the Brum group Formula 1, organist Pete Ball, bass guitarist Roy Black, guitarist Chris Moore, and drummer Colin Powell.
-Pete Ball grew up in a musical family and his older brother Dennis (Denny) was already playing in well known Birmingham singer Danny King's group The Mayfair Set by the time The Sorcerers were formed.
+Pete Ball grew up in a musical family and his older brother Dennis (Denny) was already playing in well known Birmingham vocalist Danny King's group The Mayfair Set by the time The Sorcerers were formed.
 Pete also had another brother Dave who played guitar in a group called The Madding Crowd.

 Colin "Cozy" Powell was born in the Cotswolds town of Cirencester on December 29, 1947 and started playing drums at an early age.
 He performed in a local beat group called "The Corals" until he left school at age 16 to "turn professional" and joined The Sorcerers in 1966.